 New Zealand provided a spatially-explicit bottom impact evaluation for bottom fisheries in the SPRFMO Area based on the method used in CCAMLR (Sharp, 2009).
 This method can be used to estimate the likely cumulative impact of one or more bottom fishing methods on benthic organisms with different levels of fragility and allow comparisons between fisheries employing different bottom fishing methods.
 The results of the application of the method provided an index of the "naturalness" of the benthic community in given locations affected by fishing, which was then used as an input layer for spatial decision-support software.
 This analysis was provided to SC-05 (SC5-DW06), and an updated analysis including bottom line methods was provided to SC-06 (SC6-DW10).
-Since SC7, further work has been done in collaboration with Australia and the results will be presented to SC8.
+Further impact assessment work has been done in collaboration with Australia and the results were presented to SC8 in the form of a revised Cumulative Bottom Fishery Impact Assessment (SC8-DW07 rev1), with key revisions made available in an accompanying paper (SC8-DW17).